 Peritonitis is inflammation of the peritoneal cavity.
 It is very painful and almost always signals a very serious or life-threatening disorder.
 It can result from any abdominal problem in which the organs are inflamed or infected.
 Common examples include appendicitis Appendicitis Appendicitis is inflammation and infection of the appendix.
 Often a blockage inside the appendix causes the appendix to become inflamed and infected.
 Abdominal pain, nausea, and fever are common... read more , diverticulitis Diverticulitis Diverticulitis is inflammation of one or more balloon-like sacs (diverticula).
 Infection may or may not develop.
 Diverticulitis usually affects the large intestine (colon).
 Left lower abdominal... read more , and pancreatitis Overview of Pancreatitis Pancreatitis is inflammation of the pancreas.
 The pancreas is a leaf-shaped organ about 5 inches (about 13 centimeters) long.
 It is surrounded by the lower edge of the stomach and the first... read more .
 Also, blood and body fluids (such as intestinal contents or urine) are very irritating when they leak into the peritoneal cavity and can cause peritonitis.
-Disorders that cause blood and body fluids to leak include spontaneous organ rupture (such as a perforated intestine Perforation of the Digestive Tract Any of the hollow digestive organs may become perforated (punctured), which causes a release of gastrointestinal contents and can lead to sepsis (a life-threatening infection of the bloodstream)... read more or ruptured ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location.
+Disorders that cause blood and body fluids to leak include spontaneous organ rupture (such as a perforated intestine Perforation of the Digestive Tract Any of the hollow digestive organs may become perforated (punctured), which causes a release of intestinal contents and can lead to sepsis (a life-threatening infection of the bloodstream) and... read more or ruptured ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location, such as the fallopian tubes.
 In an ectopic pregnancy, the fetus cannot survive.
-When an ectopic pregnancy ruptures, women often... read more ) and severe abdominal injury.
+When an ectopic pregnancy... read more ) and severe abdominal injury.
 People who have fluid in the peritoneal cavity (the fluid is called ascites Ascites Ascites is the accumulation of protein-containing (ascitic) fluid within the abdomen.
 Many disorders can cause ascites, but the most common is high blood pressure in the veins that bring blood... read more ) are at risk of developing an infection.
 Such an infection is called spontaneous bacterial peritonitis.

 Once peritonitis has been present for a number of hours, the inflammation causes fluid to leak into the abdominal cavity.
 The person may then develop dehydration and go into shock.
 Inflammatory substances released into the bloodstream may affect various organs, causing severe lung inflammation, kidney failure, liver failure, and other problems.
 Without successful treatment, people may die.